What We Do

 CCDF also improves the quality of care to support children’s healthy development and learning by supporting child care licensing, quality improvements systems to help programs meet higher standards and support for child care workers to attain more training and education.
 To support CCDF services, we establish and oversee the implementation of child care policies and provide guidance and technical assistance to states, tribes and territories as they administer CCDF programs.

 Child Care and Development Fund

 The Child Care and Development Fund is a multibillion-dollar federal and state partnership administered by OCC to promote family economic self-sufficiency and to help children succeed in school and life through affordable, high-quality early care and afterschool programs.
-More about CCDF.
+Read the CCDF Fact Sheet.

 Who Benefits from CCDF-Funded Child Care Programs

 Children from birth through age 12 in vulnerable families have access, through CCDF, to child care settings that meet their needs, from full-day early care to afterschool care for school-age children.
 All children in child care benefit from CCDF investments to help programs meet higher standards and improve the quality of teachers.

 Parents in eligible low-income families receive help paying for child care at a provider of their choice.
 Parents also may receive consumer education on such topics as what to look for in a quality child care provider.
 All parents with children in child care benefit from CCDF quality investments and from the peace of mind that comes from knowing CCDF funds are being used to improve child care facilities all over the country.

 Child care providers receive reimbursement for serving low-income families and can draw on networks of training and technical assistance resources to help them provide high-quality child care services.
 OCC is committed to building a well-educated, fairly compensated, cohesive child care workforce with jobs built on intentional training and education.